 Students may only leave school early if they present a note from home and are recorded as early leavers.
 This note must be signed by the Principal or Deputy Principal.
 Students are not allowed to leave the school grounds during the school day without permission.
-(See also No-Go Policy)

-Senior students must arrive at school before assembly and may leave at the conclusion of their last class for the day.
+(See also NoGo Policy) Senior students must arrive at school for Period 1 or 10 minutes before their first timetabled class and may leave at the conclusion of their last class for the day, but no earlier than the end of lunch.
 They must bring a permission note from a parent before they can take advantage of this privilege.
 Senior students are not permitted to leave the school in a study period that falls during the school day.
+Note: If the privilege of leaving early is abused, it will be